 With so much of Christianity resting on the Resurrection of Jesus, is there enough reason to believe that it actually happened?
 Does it hold up even to courtroom-level scrutiny?

-Here’s a simple C.A.S.E. for the Resurrection, as presented by accomplished lawyer, speaker and author Abdu Murray in “A Lawyer’s Case for the Resurrection.”
-Best heard in full as a podcast, it kicks off RZIM’s (Ravi Zacharias International Ministries) latest series titled “The Defense Rests,” which puts Christianity and other worldviews in a courtroom-level scrutiny, and of which the listeners are the jury.
+Here’s a simple C.A.S.E. for the Resurrection, as presented by accomplished lawyer, itinerant speaker and author Abdu Murray in “A Lawyer’s Case for the Resurrection.”
+It is part of a series titled “All Rise”, where Murray, a former Muslim turned Christian, puts Christianity and other worldviews in a courtroom-level scrutiny, and of which he allows the listeners to be the jury.

 C is for the Crucifixion.
 If there’s a resurrection, there must be proof that Jesus died.
 And “almost every scholar worth their salt who studies the historical Jesus will tell you that it’s as certain as any fact could ever be, that Jesus died by crucifixion.”

 A is for the Appearances of Jesus.
 “The disciples and Paul, who wasn’t an original disciple of Jesus, they all believed that they saw the risen Jesus with their own eyes.
 That he appeared to them as the risen Christ, not the surviving Christ, not the escaping Christ, but the resurrected Jesus.”